 Various assumptions were updated as a result of the review in the period.
-The most significant impacts on Technical Provisions net of reinsurance recoverables were reductions of c. £32m for unit-linked due to changes in persistency and expense assumptions, and c. £22m for with-profits due to changes in GAO take-up rates and persistency assumptions.
+The most significant impacts on Technical Provisions net of reinsurance recoverables were decreases of c. £130m for unit-linked due to changes in expense assumptions, including updates to reflect the terms of the partnership with Atos, persistency assumption changes and c.£26m for updated mortality assumptions on annuities.